 It is important to realize that not all of the DNA present in the cell nucleus is later transcribed and translated to form proteins.
+Regions of DNA that code for proteins are called "exons" and regions that do not are called "introns."
 Some special cases of non-coding DNA have very important functions in and outside the nucleus:

-- Regulating gene expression: sites where proteins can bind to promote or repress transcription of specific genes - Introns: in eukaryotes, these are non-coding sequences that "interrupt" a coding sequence, and are important in mRNA processing - Telomeres: sequences located on tht tips of the chromosomes.
+- Regulating gene expression: sites where proteins can bind to promote or repress transcription of specific genes - Telomeres: sequences located on the tips of the chromosomes.
 After each replication event, a small segment at one end of the chromosome cannot be replicated, and that part of DNA is lost, thus leading to the shortening of telomeres (this way, important genese are not immediately lost) - Genes for tRNAs and rRnas: while these genes do not code for proteins, they do code for essential machinery needed during translation